 They claim their wages are enough to pay off credit card bills

 Kaya ko naman bayaran to kasi may trabaho naman ako sa abroad

-Some OFWs are quick to apply for credit card and buy various things, claiming that they have the financial power to settle these bills.
-Although monthly salary can be used to pay for the bills, there is no guarantee it stays like that all the time.
-OFWs may have other expenses — passport renewal, airfare for vacation, balikbayan box items, and so on — and paying off credit card bills isn’t as enjoyable as using credit cards to pay goods.
+Some OFWs are quick to apply for credit cards and buy various things, claiming that they have the financial power to settle these bills.
+Although a monthly salary can be used to pay for the bills, there is no guarantee it stays like that all the time.
+OFWs may have other expenses — passport renewal, airfare for vacation, balikbayan box items, and so on — and paying off credit card bills isn’t as enjoyable as using credit cards to pay for goods.

-If it goes unchecked, debt can easily pile up as credit card companies impose hefty penalty for delinquent cardholders.
+If it goes unchecked, debt can easily pile up as credit card companies impose a hefty penalty for delinquent cardholders.
 Lack of foresight and fiscal discipline could drown an OFW to a debt trap that’s difficult to overcome especially if the only income source is the monthly salary.
 Worse, if the OFW loses his or her job, that sole source is gone.
-Meanwhile, debt not only remains, but can also balloon to unimaginable levels.
+Meanwhile, debt not only remains but can also balloon to unimaginable levels.

 Enjoy ako dito eh!

 When OFWs are already acclimatized to life abroad, it’s difficult to let go.
 They can earn more, they are healthy and young, and they have plenty of opportunities abroad, so why go home?